marcotitoL/helloAPI/README.md

 * handling file uploads and using static files
 * Customizing swagger
 * How to deploy dotnet apps on Ubuntu using nginx *(got a lot of some headscratchers here)*
+* Scaffolding controllers
+* Integrating 3rd party services like Twilio, Sendgrid, and Stripe
+* EF Migrations, Code-first approach
+* Dependency Injections: When to use Transients, Singleton and Scoped

 you can see all of this in action here -> https://helloapi.codewithmar.co/swagger/index.html